tagup/ops-challenges/advanced-backend/README.md

     ready to receive requests, and should not return a 200 response if the server is not ready.

-The server should be implemented in Python, using whatever web framework you are most comfortable in (e.g. Flask or FastAPI).
-The server should be containerized using Docker.
-For the purposes of this exercise, data does not need to persist across server restarts.
+The server should be implemented in Python, in whatever web framework you are most comfortable in (e.g. Flask or FastAPI).
+It should be containerized using Docker, and should be deployable using Kubernetes.
+For the purposes of this exercise, data does not need to persist across server restarts, but server responses should be correct even if there are multiple instances behind a load balancer (so an example architecture might include a central database or cache to act as a system of record).

 ## Deliverable

 Your code should be containerized using docker.
 Please include a docker file that installs your dependencies and executes your server, listening for requests on port 8080.
-That is, we should be able to execute your code by running
+That is, we should be able to run your server by running
 ```
 docker build -t exercise:latest .
 docker run --rm -it -p 8080:8080 exercise:latest
 ```
+In addition, you should include a kubernetes manifest in YAML that creates a replica set with two instances of your service.
+We will build your docker image, push it to a private ECR repository, and deploy it using `kubectl apply -f <manifest.yaml>`; we will access your service using port forwarding.
+You do not need to configure an ingreess for TLS or external DNS accessibility.

 Your submission should take the form of source code in a github reposiutory.
 If you do not have a github account, please create one.
-The github repository can be public or private; if private, please invite the following github users to
+The github repository can be public or private; if private, please invite the following github users to collaborate:
-collaborate:
 - [wrvb](https://github.com/wrvb)

 If your submission includes any functionality not captured in the docker image (such as tests or documentation) please describe the functionality in a README.md file.

 ## Tips